armlesswunder/d2rCloneTrackerAndroid/README.md

 1) Close the app, open the app, press stop, and then press start.
 (In this order) I've never had to do this but its always good to mention the ultimate troubleshooting steps. :)

-2) Diablo2.io backend may be down.
+2) d2emu backend may be down.
 This is where I get my data, so just be patient as it comes back up.

-## The app is wrong, it says X/6 status when really the status is Y/6

-Thats because this app relies on human input to keep track of statuses.
-If someone enters the wrong status, you will get the wrong status.
-Be mad at people, not my poor, diligent, and loyal software.

 ## Does the app work for Xbox/Switch/PS5/PC?